LaSalle County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary permit valid until hearing or suspension begins: The temporary driving permit you received at the time of your arrest is usually valid for 40 days.
-This allows you time to request the ALR hearing and potentially drive until the hearing is held or the suspension officially begins.
+- Temporary Permit: Upon arrest, the officer may have issued you a temporary driving permit.
+This permit is typically valid for 40 days, giving you time to request an ALR hearing and potentially continue driving until the hearing takes place or the suspension officially begins.

 If You Refused Testing